 Cut a 1-inch circle from black paper for the nose.
 Take a black rectangle 3 1/2 by 1/2 inches and cut thin strips on each end.

 Glue the two white circles just above the fold.
 They should overlap some.

-Glue the black rectangle to the center of the white circles fold the ends up some so that they look like whiskers.
+Glue the black rectangle to the center of the white circles, fold the ends up some so that they look like whiskers.

 Glue the black circle on the rectangle.

-Glue on wiggly eyes with white glue.
+Finally, add the wiggly eyes with white glue.